 Caring for yourself at home by:

 - Quitting smoking if you smoke.
-MSK has specialists who can help you quit smoking.
-For more information about our Tobacco Treatment Program, call 212-610-0507.
+MSK has specialists who can help.
+To learn more about our Tobacco Treatment Program, call 212-610-0507.
 You can also ask your nurse about the program.

 Sperm banking